ubclaunchpad/Essentially/README.md

 ## About Essentially

 A tool to spend your time reading what's actually important.
-Essentially is a Chrome extension that analyzes and ssummarizes articles on the web.
+Essentially is a Chrome extension that analyzes and summarizes articles on the web.
 Additionally, you can use `Lens` to delve deeper into what you want to know more

 ## Getting Started

-We plan to publissh Eentially on the Chrome Webtroe by March 2023; but, fret not, you can download and setup esentially on your laptop or desktop and use it. there are 3 main steps to get Essentially up an running and should take no more than a few minutes
+We plan to publish Esentially on the Chrome Webstore by **April 2023**; but, fret not, you can download and setup Esentially on your laptop or desktop and use it. there are 3 main steps to get Essentially up and running and should take no more than a few minutes

 #### Setup

 - you need to first setup the extension locally on Chrome
   - Refer to the readme located in the `frontend` folder on how to setup and run the extension
-- To connect the extension to servers you should run the extension API and ML servers simultaneously
+- To connect the extension to the server you should run the extension API and ML servers simultaneously
   - Refer to the readme located in the `backend` folder on how to run the server
   - Refer to the readme located in the `summary_be` folder on how to run the server